What to Do If Your A-Race Is Cancelled or Postponed

 1. Reassess & Set a New Goal

-- Look for alternative races around the same time or later in the season.
+Look for an alternative race around the same time or later in the season

 2. Adjust Your Training Plan